redis-rb/redis-client/README.md

 redis.call("GET", "counter") # Will be retried up to 3 times. redis.call_once("INCR", "counter") # Won't be retried.
 ```

+**Note**: automatic reconnection doesn't apply to pubsub clients as their connection is stateful.

 ### Exponential backoff